 - The beach opposite Berridale/Welbeck Avenue through to the end of the Lagoon.

 We hope you enjoy Brighton's beautiful beaches and keep nice and safe by keeping your dog away from the water's edge when the sea is very rough.
+More info and a map of these beaches can be found here.

 If you're visiting Brighton or taking a brisk stroll on the beach, don't forget to pop in and say hello to us at Bone Idol.